apache/pulsar/site2/docs/client-libraries-go.md

     - localhost:2112
 ```

-Finally, you can query pulsar client metrics on Prometheus!
+Now you can query Pulsar client metrics on Prometheus.

 ### Producer configuration